 The process of determining an approximate state-space representation is referred to 'system identification' and is illustrated graphically in Figure 3.3.
-System identification studies with regard to WEC modelling have been completed by a number of authors; all have the common aim of optimising a vector of parameters that can used to compile the state-space matrices comparison with the exact system impulse response, k . $\overline{, A',}$ B' , C' and D', throug h some form 0
+System identification studies with regard to WEC modelling have been completed by a number of authors; all have the common aim of optimising a vector of parameters that can used to compile the state-space matrices, A', B', C' and D', through some form of comparison with the exact system impulse response, k.